The Paper Kites at Forum Theatre, Melbourne

 Back outside, with the concert over, a bunch of supporters waved gold and brown scarves while yelling “Go Hawks!”, and just like that The Paper Kites seemed a long way away – as if they had played last year, or had been looping on a stereo in the background.
 But perhaps that is the best way to describe the one-and-a-half hours of their set, their half-floating snippets of lyrics and sounds still moving about in all the leavers’ heads, those snippets – all of them somewhat indistinguishable from the rest – dreamy and warm nevertheless.

-For further information about The Paper Kites and future events visit here.
+For further information and future events visit The Paper Kites’ website here.

 Watch the video for Bloom here: